setanarut/fif/README.md

 # FIF (File in File)

-FIF is a command line tool for embedding any file into image, audio and video files and decoding back.
+FIF is a command line tool for embedding any file into GIF, PNG and WAV files and decoding back.

 Please see CHANGELOG.md for current available codecs.